RMenegassi/Results-Tracker-React-Native/README.md

 </div>

 ## About
-Results Tracker is an app to save the number of victories and defeats per day, making the vizualiation of your progress easier.
+Results Recorder is an app to record the number of victories and defeats per day, making  progress visualization easier.
-It utilizes charts and stats to make a better vizualization of your progress in different number of days.

 ## Technologies